Faris al-Din Aktay: Biography

 In 1251 he conquered parts of Syria and in 1252 the port city of Alexandria in northern Egypt became his own domain.
-He was known for his devotion to Islam and harsh treatment towards the Copts, the Christian minority.
+He was known for his devotion to Islam and harsh treatment towards the Christian minority.

 In 1252, together with Faris al-Din Aktay al-Musta'rib, he suppressed a major rebellion led by al-Sharif Hisn al-Din Tha'lab in Middle and Upper Egypt.

 Feeling that Aktay and his Mamluks were defying his authority and almost installed a state within his state, Aybak decided to kill him.
 In a conspiracy involving Aybak, Qutuz and some other Mamluks, Aktay was murdered in the sultan's fort and his Mamluks, including his friend Baybars al-Bunduqdari, fled to Syria and al-Karak.